-Our group of runners and reviewers have gone out to the market and road-tested the best marathon running shoes for 2020 – and here’s their pick.
+Our group of runners and reviewers have gone out to the market and road-tested the best marathon running shoes for the 2021 running season – and here’s their pick.

-Whether you’re a marathon virgin or a veteran, selecting a pair of shoes for your event can be a tough task.
+Whether you’re a marathon virgin or a veteran, selecting a pair of shoes for your marathon training and event can be a tough task.

 Sometimes you have a favorite style which suddenly isn’t available, or sometimes you need to upgrade your old kickers.